 Dried herbs and vegetables

 Adding dry herbs and vegetables to the dry mix is a great way of adding extra nutrition and variety to the diet.
-I routinely add dry onion or garlic flakes to the mix, and during the summer I often make my own dried mint, basil, oregano, thyme or rosemary.
+I routinely add dry garlic flakes to the mix, and during the summer I often make my own dried mint, basil, oregano, thyme or rosemary.
 These all make the dry mix more fragrant and interesting.
-In some countries you can buy freeze-dried vegetables from the soup sections in supermarkets, or some people choose to make their own with a dehydrator.
+In some countries you can buy freeze-dried vegetables from the soup sections in supermarkets, or some people choose to make their own dried vegetables in a dehydrator or oven.
 I tend to just sprinkle in whatever I have handy.

 Rats also love dried fruit.
 However, it is usually quite high in sugar, so really something that should only be added occasionally as a treat, rather than included as a regular part of the diet.